VoxForge/voxforge.github.io/_faqs/en/speech-recognition-vs-voice-recognition.md

 permalink: en/faqs/:title
 redirect_from: /home/docs/faq/faq/speech-recognition-vs-voice-recognition
 ---
-from an article on DZone: [Introduction to Synthetic Agents: Speech Recognition - Part 1](https://dzone.com/articles/introduction-to-synthetic-agents-speech-recognitio)
+from an article on DZone: [Introduction to Synthetic Agents: Speech Recognition - Part 1]:

 > Technically, **speech recognition** extracts the _words_ that are spoken whereas **voice recognition** identifies the _voice_ that is speaking.
 Speech recognition is "**what** someone said" and voice recognition is "**who** said it".
 The underlying technologies do overlap but they serve very different purposes.

+[Introduction to Synthetic Agents: Speech Recognition - Part 1]: https://dzone.com/articles/introduction-to-synthetic-agents-speech-recognitio